Miscellaneous

 Sasano Bori - Japanese tradition and craftsmanship

-Japanese tradition of woodworking fascinates and amazes us constantly.
-This is not the first time I have entered this world.
-You remember of course Kumiko, an art of woodworking that produces delicate Japanese sliding doors or decorative panels with painstakingly crafted wood designs.
-I turn again to Japan for another tradition that impressed me primarily with its simplicity and value.
-It is Sasano Bori, the traditional art of making wooden figurines.
+Japanese tradition of woodworking constantly fascinates and amazes us.
+This is not the first time I've entered this world.
+You remember Kumiko, a wood-joining art that produces delicate Japanese sliding doors or decorative panels with painstakingly crafted wooden designs.
+I turn again to Japan for another tradition that impressed me first and foremost by its simplicity and value.
+This is Sasano Bori, the traditional art of making wooden figurines.

 wooden figurines